takwas/blog-src/content/save-web-for-offline.md

 Some websites or blogs have content arranged in order of chapters that I like to read in that order.
 And some others just appeal to me as troves of useful content that I would want to keep within easy reach.
 The challenge with this is that there are times when I have no active internet subcscription or connection, making such resources unavailable to me.

 Interestingly, it is possible for me to keep an entire website offline.
-With the help of some of tools, I could download the site for offline reading!
+With the help of some tools, I could download the site for offline reading!
 This is **particularly workable with static sites** that have no interaction with the backend, other than delivering static pages to us -- so don't think of doing this with Facebook, or Quora. **:)**

 <br/>